 Being the cooking innovator that I am, I decided to add a little coconut milk just for a different taste.
 Outright stupendous!
 Another dish is born I don't know what to call it so for simplicity sake we'll just call it stew black eyed peas.
 Enjoy!

 1 cup black eyed peas

-2 tbsp coconut milk powder (optional)
+2 tablespoon coconut milk powder (optional)

 1 med onion, sliced thinly